 Home improvement projects are big commitments, both financially and in terms of time.
 Because of this, they require careful consideration and planning.
 Mistakes can often cause big headaches.
-Being aware of the common mistakes to avoid that many homeowners make when deciding to invest money back into their home and working with the right home improvement company can help keep things on track.
+Being aware of the common mistakes to avoid on your next home improvement project when deciding to invest money back into your home and working with the right home improvement company can help keep things on track.

 Done right, home improvement projects enhance your home and your quality of life.
 Done wrong, these projects can lead homeowners into serious pitfalls and long-lasting headaches.
 When you are planning your next project, consider these common mistakes to avoid on your next home improvement project and make sure they’re nowhere to be found in both the planning and implementation stages of the project: